 If you’re looking for a quieter stay in a small area, then Zadar may be a good option.
 It also makes for a great base for exploring some more “off the beaten path” areas of the Croatia coast (like Pag or Ugljan island!) and makes for a better jumping-off point to visit Plitvice Lakes National Park.

-Split, on the other hand, may be a better option for you if you’re looking for a city that’s a bit more lively with a few more things to do.
 There is a bit more going on in Split.
 It also makes for an excellent base if you’re interested in having a more “traditional” Croatian itinerary and seeing a lot of the highlights of the Croatian coast.

-Whether you end up choosing Zadar or Split to visit on your trip to Croatia, there is no denying that both cities pack a significant amount of charm and history in a relatively small area.
+There is no denying that both cities pack a significant amount of charm and history in a relatively small area.
 You are sure not to be disappointed regardless of what choice you make!

 Hi Maggie